Relative-partitioned index theorem: Some constructions in coarse index theory

 \section{Some constructions in coarse index theory}

 In this section we assume the geometric context and notation of the introduction.
-Namely we assume the given of $(M_i, g_i)$, the subsets $W_i$ and partitioning hypersurface $N_i$ and Dirac type operators $\mathbf D_i$ that act on smooth sections of Clifford bundles $E_i$.
-An essential part of our assumption is the given of an isometry $\psi:M_1\verb+\+ W_1\to M_2\verb+\+ W_2$ that lifts to an isometry $\Psi$ of bundles and conjugates the Dirac type operators
+Namely for $i=1,2$ we have $(M_i, g_i)$, the subsets $W_i$ and partitioning hyper-surfaces $N_i$ and Dirac type operators $\mathbf D_i$ that act on smooth sections of Clifford bundles $E_i$.
+An essential part of our assumption is the isometry $\psi:M_1\verb+\+ W_1\to M_2\verb+\+ W_2$ that lifts to an isometry $\Psi$ of bundles and conjugates the Dirac type operators: